tompos2/rcno-reviews/README.txt

 * Added a `rating` parameter to enable sorting reviews by star rating in the sortable grid shortcode i.e., `[rcno-sortable-grid rating=1]`

 = 1.31.0 =
-* Fixed PHP warning message in Taxonomy List widget.
+* Fixed PHP warning message in "Taxonomy List" widget.
 * Switched comparison function to use closure to avoid calling the same function twice.
 * Added the Hungarian translation provided by @gaborh